googleads/googleads-admob-api-samples/java/v1/README.md

-# AdMob Reporting API Java Samples
+# AdMob API Java Samples

-This collection of samples written in Java provide usage examples for the AdMob Reporting API.
+This collection of samples written in Java provide usage examples for the AdMob API.

 ## Prerequisites